| CECG

 of zeta potential and pH of zero charge in hydrothermal systems, hydrothermal-

 electrochemical deposition of oxide films.
-Materials Chemistry - corrosion
+Materials Science - corrosion

 synthesis of new oxide materials.
 Thermodynamics and Kinetics - mosecular-statistical,